 Number of individuals

 This is the saddest section of our article.
 In 2007, there were 14-20 individuals in the wild and 5-6 young Amur leopards.
 Nowadays, it is believed, that there are 19-26 Amur leopards in the wild.
-In zoos around the world there are a little bit more of them than in the wild.
+In zoos around the world, there are a little bit more of them than in the wild.

-Unfortunately, the Amur leopard has the smallest gene pool among all leopard subspecies, which causes inbreeding that badly affects the quality of genetic material passed on to next generations.
-We feel terribly sorry writing this, but it seems that this beautiful cat is dying out before our eyes.
+Unfortunately, the Amur leopard has the smallest gene pool among all leopard subspecies, which causes inbreeding that badly affects the quality of genetic material passed on to the next generations.
+We feel terribly sorry for writing this, but it seems that this beautiful cat is dying out before our eyes.
 We hope that we won’t have to move this article to the Extinct section…

 It is distinguished from its other relatives by bright (creamy) coloration and very dark, big, and widely set rosettes and ring shapes.
-This subspecies is perfectly adapted to living in a difficult, frigid climate – in the winter, the fur is to 7 cm (2.8 in) thick.
+This subspecies is perfectly adapted to living in a difficult, frigid climate – in the winter, the fur is 7 cm (2.8 in) thick.
 Moreover, contrary to other leopards, this one makes hoarse vocalizations, and roars very rarely.
 The winter coat changes from light yellow to yellow-reddish with a golden glow, or rusty-reddish-yellow.
-In the summer, the fur is brighter, and the markings more distinguished.
+In the summer, the fur is brighter, and the markings are more distinguished.

 Diet, hunting techniques, lifestyle

-The Amur leopard is very picky when it comes to choose its territory.
+The Amur leopard is very picky when it comes to choosing its territory.
 It usually chooses basins and natural borders of a given area for its habitats.
 However, sometimes the territories of two individuals overlap, but only in a small percentage.
 Depending on the sex, age and size of a family, the acreage ranges from 5,000-30,000 ha (19–116 mi²).
 Amur leopards happen to use the same hunting and migration trails, and even resting places over many years.